RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 2. A variant of the general strategy where the database migration is streamlined.

     Use the ETL-like migration when the source database mustn't suffer from increased load or when access to the source database is a bottleneck.
-In the general strategy the data is first read row by row from the OTRS database and then inserted into the OTOBO database.
+In the general strategy, the data is row by row first read from the *otrs* database and then inserted into the OTOBO database.
-    In this variant, the relevant OTRS database tables are first exported, then transformed, and then imported into the OTOBO database.
+    In this variant, the complete *otrs* database tables are first exported, then transformed, and then imported into the *otobo* database.

 3. Migration from an Oracle based OTRS 6 installation to an Oracle based OTOBO installation.

-    This is a special case that is not supported by the general strategy.
+    This is a special case that is not supported by the general migration strategy.
     This means that a variant of the streamlined strategy must be used.

 .. warning::